 - Fit and dispense hearing aids

-- Counsel patients and their families on ways to listen and communicate, such as by lip reading or through sign language
+- Counsel patients and their families on ways to listen and communicate

 - Keep records on the progress of patients

-- Conduct research related to the causes and treatment of hearing and balance disorders
+- Conduct research related to causes and to treatment of hearing and balance disorders

 Some audiologists specialize in working with the elderly or with children (pediatric audiologist).
 Others design products to help protect the hearing of workers on the job.
 Audiologists who are self-employed build a client base, hire employees, keep records, order equipment and supplies, and do other tasks related to running a business.